-Ananda Thero was the chief personal attendant of living Lord Buddha.
-He had pure endless affection and immense respect towards Lord Buddha and dedicated his entire life being the personnel help to Lord Buddha.
+Ananda Thero was the chief personal attendant of the living Lord Buddha.
+He had pure endless affection and immense respect towards Lord Buddha and dedicated his entire life to being the personnel help to Lord Buddha.
 The Sacred left Canine Tooth Relic of Lord Buddha, which is housed at the Temple of the Sacred Tooth Relic in Kandy is being regarded as the living Lord Buddha.
 The poojas and rituals dedicated towards Lord Buddha which was carried out by Ananda Thero back then, are being carried out today as Theva (Daily Services) which are led by the Maha Nayaka Theros of Malwathu and Asgiri Chapters and followed by the residing Maha Sanga of those temples who are dedicated to do the rituals.

 These Theva are carried out by the Maha Nayaka Thero of Malwathu or Asgiri chapters or a Nayaka Thero appointed in charge of Theva representing Maha Nayake Theros.
 These are annual shifts of tenures between Asgiri and Malwathu chapters.
 Besides the daily services (Theva), there are also weekly and annual poojas and rituals dedicated for the Sacred Tooth Relic which has been continuously carried out since ancient to present times.